 Finding an AePS Service Point

-- Micro-ATMs operated by business correspondents in your local area.
+- Micro-ATMs operated by business correspondents in your local area, which serve as mini-bank branches.

 The Process at the Service Point